ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ##### 8.1.1.3 JWT Auth

-A GraphQL service can be secured using [JWT](https://github.com/ballerina-platform/module-ballerina-jwt/blob/master/docs/spec/spec.md) and by enforcing authorization optionally.
+A GraphQL service can be secured using [JWT Auth](https://github.com/ballerina-platform/module-ballerina-jwt/blob/master/docs/spec/spec.md) and by enforcing authorization optionally.

 When configured, it validates the JWT sent in the `Authorization` header in the HTTP request that contains the GraphQL document.